JSTransformationBenchmarks/node-fetch/README.md

 <!-- /TOC -->

+## JSTransformationBenchmarks

+Fork of repo for our transformation benchmarking.
+Make sure to use branch `benchmark-stable`.

 ## Motivation

 Instead of implementing `XMLHttpRequest` in Node.js to run browser-specific [Fetch polyfill](https://github.com/github/fetch), why not go from native `http` to `fetch` API directly?
 Hence, `node-fetch`, minimal code for a `window.fetch` compatible API on Node.js runtime.